Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 The start of the trail to Skogan Pass

 We were slow to get going and didn’t actually start skiing until 10:45 AM.
-But as this was a spring trip we knew we had lots of daylight and our friend Carol who was joining us had actually done it the day before.
+But as this was a spring cross country ski trip to Skogan Pass we knew we had lots of daylight and our friend Carol who was joining us had actually done it the day before.
 She figured we could be on top in three hours.
 And she was right.

 The grade is gentle – especially when I compare it to the steep climbing we did from Dead Man’s Flats.
 On that trail I needed skins.
 On this one I just had to wax up a few more times.

-The trail is easy to follow, especially considering the maze of trails at lower elevations.
+You’ll find that the trail to Skogan Pass is easy to follow, especially considering the maze of trails at lower elevations.
 At every junction there is a sign with mileage markers so you know exactly how far you have to go.

 Skiing in Kananaskis: Ribbon Creek to Skogan Pass